boyerjason700/Kickstarter-analysis/README.md

 Image

 ### Challenges and Difficulties Encountered
 While using the 'COUNTIFS()' formula for deliverable #2, I did not include the 'plays' criteria for each cell to drill down through, giving me an incorrect chart result.
-After re-reading the instructions, I realized my mistake and was able to incule that criteria into each cell, giving me the desired result.
+After re-reading the instructions, I realized my mistake and was able to include that criteria into each cell, giving me the desired result.

 ## Results